 (70)-DCJ EXEMPT MANAGERS

-This replaces the existing specification for the same class in the same Salary Group DM 38 approved effective March 18, 1999.
-(Revised to modify Experience and Training)
+This replaces the existing specification for the class of DCJ Executive Assistant State’s Attorney in Salary Group DM 38 approved effective October 1, 2010.
+(Reviewed for content and revised to modernize format and add Acknowledgement section) Final No. 23-285